websauna/websauna/docs/source/narrative/frontend/image.rst

         """Create a resized image version.

         Results are cached in redis.

-        TODO: This handler does not do streamable response, so there might be substantial memory hit per request.

         :param request: HTTP request related to this
         :param source: Image source as byte stream